awwsmm/subway/keycloak/README.md

 ```

 The client secret is essentially the client's password.
 It lets Keycloak know that this is a known, authorized client.
 It should be protected like a password.

+> TODO in production, treat confidential client secrets like passwords.
+Do not store them in plaintext.

 ---